symonb/symonb.github.io/docs/math/quaternions/quaternions_derivative.md

 \end{gather}
 $$

-It takes gyroscope measurements in the local frame (drone frame) and quaternion that is describing transformation from global frame to local frame.

-If you want use the same quaternion but measurements are in the global frame you need to use:
+It takes gyroscope measurements in the local frame (drone frame) and quaternion that describes the transformation from the global frame to the local frame.
+If you want to use the same quaternion but measurements are in the global frame you need to use:
 $$
 \begin{gather}
  {}^{b}_{g}\dot{\mathbf{q}}=\frac{1}{2} {}^{b}_{g}\mathbf{q}(t)\boldsymbol{\omega}^{(g)}